The Ultimate Guide to SaaS Release Notes

 Technical jargon

-Yes, release notes describe technical updates about your product, but consider the technical understanding of your users.
-Unless your main users are highly technical types, such as developers, and understand the terms, it’s best to write in a simple way.
-Leave the jargon for your internal release notes.
+Yes, release notes describe technical updates about your product, but your users are not technical guys.
+Unless your main users are highly technical, like developers who understand those terms, it’s best to keep it simple.

 Some PMs are guilty of this.
-Because they have a lot on their plate when preparing for a feature release, they batch a large chunk of text that most users would find difficult to read.
+Because they have a lot on their plate when preparing for a feature release, they batch a large chunk of text together, making the announcement clunky and difficult to read.

 Vague release notes

-Users who read release notes look forward to specific details on your updates.
-You’ve probably seen release notes described like this: “Bug fixes and performance improvements.” or “v2.1.3.21 addresses several security issues”
+Users read release notes and look forward to specific details on your updates.
+You’ve probably seen release notes described like this: “Bug fixes and performance improvements.” or “v2.1.3.21 addresses several security issues”.

 Luckily there are some good tips for writing release notes your users would love to read.